-- A disco ball is pretty much a given.
+- A mirrored, rotating disco ball with a spotlight causing it to project shimmering spots on the dance floor is pretty much a given.
+Fun fact

-- A stage, if a band is performing.
+- A stage, if a live band is performing.

 - A central dance floor where the characters can bust some cool moves.

-- A fancy light show, including some combination of the following: Lots of blinking colored lights; plain lights hung from the ceiling; floor panels that change color; UV, neon, and/or LED lights and signs.
+- A fancy light show, including some combination of the following: Lots of blinking colored lights; plain lights hung from the ceiling; floor panels that change color; UV, neon, and/or, in 2020s-era discos, LED lights and signs.

 - Pyrotechnics and other cool effects, such as lasers, a smoke machine, bubbles, confetti, or fake snow

 - A bar for exotic cocktails

 - Frequent mass-organized dancing akin to line dancing or the flashmob, and stereotypically "Disco" moves and poses such as The "Staying Alive" dance.note